 Friday Harbor Whale Watching

 Friday Harbor whale watching can be a great way to enjoy nature and catch a glimpse of an Orca Whale.
 The Center for Whale Research studies the three pods or families of Orca killer whales that live year round in the waters that surround the islands.
 You can often watch the whales feed and play off the west side at Lime Kilm Point State Park.
-Several charter companies leave from Friday Harbor and Roche Harbor including San Juan Safaris, San Juan Outfitters, San Juan Island Whale and Wildlife Tours, Western Prince Cruises, Seattle Orca Whale Watching and San Juan Excursions.
+Several charter companies leave from Friday Harbor and Roche Harbor including San Juan Safaris, San Juan Outfitters, San Juan Island Whale and Wildlife Tours, Western Prince Cruises, San Juan Excursions.
 They offer whale watching expeditions with experienced naturalists.
-Captain Jim Maya and Legacy Charters leave from Snug Harbor on the west side of the Island.
+Maya Legacy Charters leave from Snug Harbor on the west side of the Island.
 The Whale Museum in Friday Harbor offers an excellent primer on whales and the Salish Sea ecosystem.

 You can also view the whales from land, if you’re lucky.
 Spend the day at Lime Kiln Point State Park – the only whale watching park in the world.
 It is located 9 miles west of Friday Harbor on 36 acres.